OpenSourceEconomics/ada_topics/src/ada_topics/python_basics/functions_principles/screencast/script.md

 - Help to structure code and reduce cognitive load -> You can forget the formula for CRRA utility when you are done implementing the function and and function calls are much more readable than looking at the formula
-- Make individual code snippets testable -> Say that pytest requires functions
+- Make individual code snippets testable -> Can make sure it returns the right thing in known circumstances
-- Help to make your projects more reproducible -> pytask
-- Unlock the power of functional programming concepts -> Mention some of the crazy things we are doing with jax in lcm
-- Are also the basis for good object oriented code -> methods are just like functions

 ## Pass all variables slide